MayAbdallah/VR_Capstone/README.txt

 Name: May AlSohibani

 The project is :
-The player has to search for a truck toy in the store in order to give it for the crying kid during 3 minutes.
+The player tries to find a truck toy in the store and gives it to the kid for him to stop crying and become happy during 3 minutes.

+Emotions: Crying & Laughing.

 ## Versions
 - Unity 2017.4.15